-My approach to counselling and psychotherapy is person centred, humanistic and pluralistic which means that I treat each client as an individual and work collaboratively to create a unique relationship that adapts to meet your needs.
+My approach to counselling and psychotherapy is person centred, humanistic and pluralistic.
+This means that I treat each client as an individual and work collaboratively with each client to create a unique relationship that adapts to meet your needs.

-I work in a non-directive and non-judgemental way.
-In a comfortable and secure environment I can provide a supportive and confidential space in which to explore your feelings or whatever issues may be causing you distress.
+I work in a non-directive and non-judgemental way in a comfortable and secure environment that provides and enables a supportive and confidential space in which to explore your feelings or whatever issues may be causing you distress.
 Helping you to feel happier stronger whilst gaining a greater sense of control.

 I can help with general counselling, mental health issues, abuse, trauma, relationship issues, addiction and substance misuse.
 In addition to running my own private practice, I have extensive experience of working in both statutory and voluntary organisations.